 So, don’t die with your music still in you.
 Don’t deny the world the unique beauty and magic you bring to this lifetime.

-How are you being called to share your light with the world?
+So how are you being called to share your light with the world?

 I hope that these 5 principles to live by will help you navigate the exciting but sometimes tricky waters of life.
 We would love to get your thoughts on these, and if you have other principles that you hold dear, please drop them in the comments below.